jdbedics/clu-msclin-thesis-handbook/docs/03-formatting.md

 ## Introduction (APA style)

 As noted in the section "Literature Review Timeline," the introduction is drafted during the first semester of the first year in *PSYC 564* and revised every semester of the year.
 The introduction is a comprehensive document that demonstrates the students' expertise in the area under study.
+A good introduction demonstrated understanding.
+In many theses, understanding involves an appreciation and discussion of culture and diversity and a literature review would be incomplete without such a review.

 ___